 The Reveal Math program is designed to encourage and support teachers and students in their daily mathematical routines.
-This math curriculum guides students as they develop life skills that will benefit them not only in their educational careers but throughout their lives.
+Through the use of this math curriculum, students can succeed in developing life skills that will translate not only in their educational careers but throughout their lives.